A PERSISTENT LOW SODIUM/POTASSIUM RATIO

 á Meanwhile, past use of antibiotics has caused toxicity in the body that is subtle, but very real.
 The drugs must often be removed from the body with coffee enemas, sauna therapy and a properly designed nutritional balancing program, and this also takes time.
 Strange as it may sound, removing the drug residues is often helpful to strengthen the immune response to the point where the body can go after the remaining infection.

-á Sauna therapy that 1) enhances the circulation, 2) heats the tissues are few degrees, and 3) heals the tissues with near infrared energy, is often also necessary to activate the bodyÕs immune response enough to cause healing to begin.
+á Sauna therapy that 1) enhances the circulation, 2) heats the tissues a few degrees, and 3) heals the tissues with near infrared energy, is often also necessary to activate the bodyÕs immune response enough to cause healing to begin.

 These chronic infections may present with no symptoms, or very low-grade symptoms.
 For example, one may only experience post-nasal drip, a light cough, a mild ear ache, other minor aches and pains, or other vague complaints from time to time.
 For this reason, most people have no idea these infections are present.
 Yet they can easily cause the Na/K ratio to remain low for years, in some cases.